 There is a high chance that some electronic devices will act up during your stay.
 Even though you have nothing to do with their broken functions, consider fixing or replacing them yourself without calling the landlords.
 It is true that you may have the right to make your landlords pay for faulty devices but let’s not ring them every time something as small as a light bulb or a switch goes wrong.
 They do not cost a ton of money to fix.

 Moreover, by fixing them yourself, you send a message to the landlords that you are not a petty person.
-This will definitely make the landlords more generous with you in many aspects, including the rent.
-They may really consider lowering the rent or not raising it like they do with other tenants.
+This will make the landlords more generous with you in many aspects, including the rent.
+They may consider lowering the lease or not raising it like they do with other tenants.

 When You Leave